tanupriya99/Design-Patterns/README.md

 --> Factory Pattern : A combination of the Single Responsibility and Open/Closed Principles GameBoard class shouldn't have to know how to instantitate the enemies or what enemies to create (Single Responsibility).

+--> Loose Coupling : Software parts that communicate with each other have little to no knowledge of each other's actual implementation.
+Software components that are loosly coupled are called Black Boxes.
+Benefits:
+1) Easier to work with large projects
+2) Swap implementations
+3) Testability
+4) Components grow independently